Enjoy A Lucrative Salary And High Job Satisfaction Using Your Communication Skills To Help Businesses Grow

 - Learn how to go through the process of analyzing a business, how to interact with the clients and different departments, and how to communicate with stakeholders at all steps of a project.

-- Lifetime membership for the BDF private online group: an exclusive circle of business developers and fellow PhDs where you can communicate about critical topics, request referrals and ask for the input of other business developers.
-Only members of the BDF are allowed access to this group.
+- Access to a private online group: an exclusive circle of business developers and fellow PhDs where you can communicate about critical topics, request referrals and ask for the input of other business developers.
+Only Cheeky Scientist members are allowed access to this group.

 - Gain guidance from practicing business developers on your upcoming interview, your newly created resume, or your recent job offer.
 They’re in the field and can provide advice that’s targeted for your specific needs and questions.